 If you're an expectant mother, your unplanned pregnancy may have come at the worst time possible.
 Whether it is financial pressure or lack of support from family, you are trying to figure out the best thing you can do for yourself and for your baby.
 A Fairbanks adoption could be that.

 For hopeful adoptive parents, you have always dreamed of raising a child.
 Some parents come to adoption after a long struggle with infertility, while others feel it is the right way to grow their family.
 Whatever your reason is, adoption in Fairbanks can be a truly beautiful opportunity.

 As you consider adoption, it helps to understand some of the most important aspects of the Fairbanks adoption process.
 Understanding the adoption process can inform your decision and help the adoption feel less overwhelming.
 That’s why we created this guide to the Fairbanks adoption process.

 We’ll cover adoption agencies, attorney, home studies, hospital plans and more.
 Once you’re done reading, you’ll have a much clearer picture of what it takes to complete a Fairbanks adoption.
 Still, you are likely to have more questions.
-You can call 1-800-ADOPTION at any time to ask an adoption specialist about your specific situation.
+You can call 1-800-ADOPTION at any time to ask an adoption specialist about working with our agency.

 In the meantime, let’s dive into the Fairbanks adoption process.

 Your adoption agency is your closest friend in the adoption process.
 Working with the right agency can completely change your experience during your Fairbanks adoption for the better.
 American Adoptions is a full-service national adoption agency, and we can guide you through every step of the adoption process in Fairbanks.